athenachiao/battleship/README.md

 ## Game Rules

-1. The game starts with three ships pre-positioned on the board
+1. The game starts with pre-positioned ships on the board (3 ships in Classic mode, 4 ships in Extreme mode)
 2. Player enters coordinates (row and column) to attack a position
 3. If the attack hits a ship, an "X" is displayed
 4. If the attack misses, an "O" is displayed